Constantinos Eleftheriou

 I received a BSc in Neuroscience at the University of Edinburgh in 2018 with First Class honours.
 My undergraduate research project was supervised by Dr Cyril Pernet at the Centre for Clinical Brain Sciences, where I investigated language processing in stroke patients with Wernicke’s aphasia using fMRI and computational modelling.

-In 2018, I joined the Duguid Lab as a PhD student to study visuomotor learning deficits in a mouse model of Rett syndrome.
+In 2018, I joined the Duguid Lab as a PhD student to study visuomotor learning deficits in a mouse model of Rett syndrome, a devastating neurodevelopmental disorder caused by mutations in the Mecp2 gene.
+Using behavioural assays in tandem with calcium imaging of the dorsal cortex, I established that associative learning deficits precede loss of motor control in mouse models of Rett Syndrome, driven by specific circuit dysfunction in higher-order decision-making cortical areas.
 My PhD was funded by a joint studentship from the Simons Initiative for the Developing Brain and the University of Edinburgh Principal’s Career Development Scholarship.
 I graduated in 2023; my thesis titled “Visuomotor learning in Rett syndrome” won that year’s Alison Douglas Prize for best PhD thesis in the Centre for Discovery Brain Sciences.

 latest posts